Cornflake Girl: Reception

-Ned Raggett from AllMusic described the "contemporaneous" song as "a waltz-paced number with an unnerving whistle and stuttering vocal hook."
-Larry Flick from Billboard noted it as a "bouncy, piano-driven single".
+Ned Raggett from AllMusic described the song as "a waltz-paced number with an unnerving whistle and stuttering vocal hook."
+Larry Flick from Billboard magazine noted it as a "bouncy, piano-driven single".
 He added, "As always, Amos weaves lyrics that push you to think as well as hum" and "this could be the big hit Amos has been waiting for."
 Troy J. Augusto from Cash Box wrote, "More painful confessional from Amos, a gifted singer-songwriter with a knack for making childhood pain perfect top-40 fodder.
 Reminiscent of early Kate Bush, this track will look to alternative and college radio for acceptance first, with rock outlets hopefully responding as well.
 Thematically, a bit depressing for hits stations, but an affecting, important release nonetheless."
+Peter Paphides from Melody Maker said, "'Cornflake Girl' is a seductive mordant piano and guitar duel that resolves itself only when everything stops and Tori does this really scary Kate Bush-like squeal on the chorus."
+Another Melody Maker editor, Chris Roberts, remarked the "sedulous swing" of the song.

 A reviewer from Music & Media stated, "Amos is no musical Tory; she's as progressive and challenging as can be.
 But then again, this cornflake girl wouldn't have been what she is without having eaten from Kate Bush's cereal."
 John Kilgo from The Network Forty called it "trademark Tori Amos from the lyrics to the grassroots cadence."
-Mark Frith from Smash Hits gave it two out of five, describing it as a "melancholy tune that doesn't go anywhere."
+Mark Frith from Smash Hits gave it a score of two out of five, describing it as a "melancholy tune that doesn't go anywhere."
 Keeley Bolger commented in the 2010 book, 1001 Songs You Must Hear Before You Die, that it "could sound depressing in the wrong hands, but Amos's charm conjures up a song that is as otherworldly as its subject.
 The piano cascades, soft percussion, and ghostly chorus set it apart from the plod of Britpop and post-grunge dominating transatlantic charts at the time."
+In 2014, Stereogum ranked the song number one on their list of the 10 greatest Tori Amos songs, and in 2023, The Guardian ranked the song number seven on their list of the 20 greatest Tori Amos songs.

 The song reached number four on the UK Singles Chart and was Amos' most successful international hit at the time.
 The single peaked within the top 10 in Ireland and Iceland, and within the top 20 in Australia.
 It was placed at number 35 on the Australian radio station Triple J's 1994 Hottest 100 poll, and ranked in Blender magazine's The 500 Greatest Songs Since You Were Born at number 433.